Skip to content Accessibility statement

 Why take a pre-sessional course in economics?

-Our flexible distance learning pre-sessional course in Microeconomics and Quantitative Methods will equip you with the basic principles of microeconomic theory and applied statistical analysis.
-As a summer course, it's excellent preparation for studying economics at a postgraduate level.
+Our pre-sessional course will equip you with the fundamental principles of Economics and Quantitative Methods.
+As a three-week online summer course, it provides excellent preparation for studying economics at a postgraduate level and helps you develop the knowledge and skills required for studying at the University of York.

 Dates